Zobo Drink For Heart HealthBy Cordialis Msora-Kasago

 Zobo Tea Recipe

 Measure out 1.25g of dried Zobo and place in a tea bag (How to make your own tea bags).
 Bring 240ml water to a rapid boil and drop the bag into the water.
-Allow to steep for 6 minutes before removing the bag.
+Allow to seep for 6 minutes before removing the bag.
 Enjoy your tea hot or cold.

 Tip: You can make your drink ahead of time but to reap the full benefit, you must consume it within 12 hours.